memfault/interrupt/_drafts/cortex-m-breakpoints.md

 > (gdb)
 > ```

-We also see a request to remove the breakpoint was also sent (`$z0,240,2`).
+We also see a request to remove the breakpoint was sent (`$z0,240,2`).
 That's strange.
 We expect the breakpoint to keep firing once it has been installed.
 Let's continue from the breakpoint and see what happens:

 #### GDB RSP when a Continuing After a Breakpoint Trigger